 Community consultation on the planning proposal will be undertaken in accordance with the Gateway Determination.
 The planning proposal will be made publicly available for a minimum of 28 days.

-The consultation will include:
+Public exhibition will include:

-- Newspaper advertising in local papers;

-- Council website information; and

-- Letters to land owners of surrounding properties.
+- Newspaper advertising in local papers; - Public exhibition material available about Council's Administration building and Parramatta City Library; - Council website information; and - Letters to land owners of surrounding properties.